5dlabs/agent-docs/docs/.taskmaster/docs/task-1/task.md

 - **VECTOR_DATABASE_URL**: Connection string for the PostgreSQL database with pgvector extension
 - **DATABASE_URL**: Connection string for the main PostgreSQL database
 - **OPENAI_API_KEY**: API key for OpenAI embedding service
+ - **DOC_SERVER_CONFIG_PATH**: Absolute path inside the pod to the config file controlling tools and ingestion (see below)

 Additional configuration is defined in `requirements.yaml` including rate limiting, batch processing settings, and monitoring parameters.
 Review this file during the assessment to understand the complete configuration requirements.

+### Config-Driven Tools and Ingestion

+- Primary config file example for this task: `docs/.taskmaster/docs/task-1/doc-server.config.yaml`
+- At runtime, set `DOC_SERVER_CONFIG_PATH` to the absolute path where the server can read this file inside the container.
+- See `config.md` in this directory for a schema summary and usage notes.

 ## Expected Deliverables